Go Back TestMagic Forums > Admissions > PhD in Economics

 the_asker:

-I always ask my letter of reference writers to include a brief biography of themselves at the bottom of the page as well as contact information (might be redundant) and a list of courses taught (with brief appraisals)
+I always ask my LOR writers to include a brief biography of themselves at the bottom of the page as well as contact information (might be redundant) and a list of courses taught (with brief appraisals)

 I don't know whether such a request can be made in the US or not but I am friendly enough with my professors to suggest such a thing.

-Also, if there are any present graduate students here or international students here in any discipline, just how are letter of reference writers authority validated?
+Also, if there are any present graduate students here or international students here in any discipline, just how are LOR writers authority validated?

 This is because most of the writers in India do not have email addresses from the schools (as in .edu or .org) but use hotmail or yahoo.
 UMD told me that that is not a problem.
 Do they call up a professor if the student is admitted?